 Radiolab needs your help!
 Please visit wnyc.podcastingsurvey.com and tell us a little about you and the podcasts you love in a 5-minute, anonymous survey.
 We really appreciate your help - knowing more about you helps us make more of the shows you enjoy.
 Thank you from all of us at Radiolab!

 *** As of Wednesday, May 3rd, 2017 we've run out of kits.
-Thanks so much to uBiome for generously donating over 12,000 free kits, and thanks to everyone for participation.
-We should have some more details on the results in a few weeks. ***
+Thanks so much to uBiome for generously donating over 13,000 free kits, and thanks to everyone for participating. ***

 uBiome is a California-based biotech company started in 2012 that sequences the DNA of the microbes that live on and in you.

-No, as long as you are one of the 3,000 people to request a sampling kit with the code for Radiolab/Only Human listeners, the sequencing results are free! uBiome otherwise charges $89 to have a skin sample analyzed.
+No, as long as you use the code for Radiolab/Only Human listeners, the sequencing results are free! uBiome otherwise charges $89 to have a skin sample analyzed.

 This uBiome information isn’t for diagnosing any health condition.

 It can take from 3-6 weeks from when uBiome receives your sample to sequence, process and compile the material.
 So please send those samples back to the uBiome labs soon, so we can report back to you about the Radiolab/Only Human group.

 uBiome scientists are going to share aggregate level analysis with Radiolab and Only Human so we can give general results about our group’s skin microbiome.
 Aside from that, what uBiome does with your results generally depends on whether you choose to be included in research or share your information. uBiome is HIPAA-compliant, and their practices are reviewed by an independent committee for ethical research (an IRB).
 For more information, see uBiome’s summary of its privacy practices (just 6 pages in regular-sized font).